 BIRMINGHAM, Ala.
-(May 31) – Forensic Strategic Solutions, Inc., a national financial investigation firm specializing in fraud examination and investigative financial consulting, determined losses of $44 million and a federal jury added an additional $20 million in punitive damages for a legal decision focused on the gaming industry in Alabama.
+(May 31) – Forensic Strategic Solutions, Inc., a national financial investigation firm specializing in fraud examination and lost profits and damages, determined losses of $44 million and a federal jury added an additional $20 million in punitive damages for a legal decision focused on the gaming industry in Alabama.

 The jury verdict equals $64 million decided against the operator of a Macon County greyhound park named VictoryLand.
 That operator was accused of illegally standing in the way of another group interested in opening a bingo casino in the same county, east of Montgomery.